ReallyEasyCart/template-boilerplate/README.md

 ## Where to start coding

-- With html files, through them into the html/ directory as you would normally, use the same filename as in the responsive-base directory to override.
+- With html files, throw them into the html/ directory as you would normally, use the same filename as in the responsive-base directory to override.
 - With css & sass, put all your style into the scss files inside css/site/.
 Best to read through these files but here's a quick run down:
     - _base.scss for base styles of the site such as a base for all headings, buttons etc.
     - _mixins.scss for sass mixins/functions